Eyuleo/alx-low_level_programming/README.md

 ## Alx low level programming repo
 ----

-* this repo contain all files that are part of the alx low level programming curriculum
+- The repository contain all projects that are part of the ALX SE low level programming curriculum

 ----